ava-labs/avalanchego/network/README.md

 Handshake messages provide a node with some knowledge of peers in the network, but offers no guarantee that learning about a subset of peers from each peer the node connects with will result in the node learning about every peer in the network.

-To provide an eventual guarantee that all peers learn of one another, each node periodically requests new peer from a random peer.
+To provide an eventual guarantee that all peers learn of one another, each node periodically requests peers from a random peer.

 To optimize bandwidth, each node tracks the most recent IPs of validators.
 The validator's nodeID and timestamp are inserted into a bloom filter which is used to select only necessary IPs to gossip.